-T-Factor’s mission is to boost radical new approaches to urban regeneration, focussing on the key role that meanwhile spaces can play in unleashing inclusive, sustainable and thriving urban areas.
-We argue that the time factor in urban regeneration can become a strategic asset when it is used as a means of collective place prototyping and learning in light of stable uses and functions.
+T-Factor’s mission is to boost novel approaches to urban regeneration, focussing on the key role that temporary uses can play in unleashing inclusive, sustainable and thriving urban areas.
+We argue that the time factor in urban regeneration can become a strategic asset when it is used as a means of collective placemaking and learning in light of more stable uses and functions.
 It’s a win-win situation for all stakeholders - governments, developers, academia, business, grassroots communities and citizens.

-In the project, we work across different regeneration initiatives in Europe and beyond, developing an international platform of meanwhile city-making support, mentoring and knowledge exchange.
-Leveraging international collaboration, we aim to build a full portfolio of tested innovations embracing design, organisation, management, governance, funding and regulatory aspects of meanwhile spaces.
+We work across different regeneration initiatives in Europe and beyond, developing an international platform of support and knowledge exchange.
+Leveraging international collaboration, we aim to build a full portfolio of tested innovations embracing design, organisation, management, governance, funding and regulatory aspects of temporary uses.

 In T-Factor, we work across both early stage and advanced regeneration initiatives in Europe and beyond:

-• 6 early stage initiatives - T-Factor’s pilots - host the design and development of place-based programmes of meanwhile city-making, harnessing culture and creative collaboration to create urban hubs of innovation, inclusion and entrepreneurship.
+• 6 early stage initiatives - T-Factor’s pilots - host the development of place-based programmes of temporary uses, harnessing culture and creative collaboration to prototype urban hubs of innovation, inclusion and entrepreneurship.

-• 8 frontrunner initiatives - T-Factor Advance Cases - work as our primary source of inspiration and learning, feeding international knowledge and practice exchange.
+• 8 frontrunner initiatives - T-Factor Advanced Cases - work as our primary source of inspiration and learning.

 6 local pilots

-6 early stage regeneration sites in 6 European cities (T-Factor’s Pilots), committed to create innovative cultural and creative urban hubs.
+6 early stage regeneration sites across Europe (T-Factor’s Pilots), committed to create innovative cultural and creative urban hubs.

 8 advanced cases

-8 advanced cases of regeneration across Europe and beyond providing knowledge, expertise and learnings about meanwhile strategies and approaches.
+8 advanced cases of regeneration across Europe and beyond, providing knowledge and learning about meanwhile strategies and approaches.

 Stakeholders engaged at pilot sites.

-25 partners spanning cities, universities, businesses and grassroot organizations developing a global community of practice for meanwhile spaces in urban regeneration.
+25 partners including cities, universities, businesses and grassroots organisations forming a global community of practice on temporary uses in urban regeneration.